 10. Vatican Council II: the unfinished work of Vatican Council 1, the role of the laity, and the renewal of liturgy

-11. Pope John Paul 11: Centessimus Annus, a recap of Catholic social thought (added this year)
+11. Pope Saint John Paul 11: Centessimus Annus, a recap of Catholic social thought (added this year)

-12. Special personalities: Saint Martin of Tours, Saint Francis of Assisi, and Pope John XXIII
+12. Special personalities: Saint Martin of Tours, Saint Francis of Assisi, and Pope Saint John XXIII

 Woven into the above topics are the two themes mentioned previously: the understanding and use of the sacraments (particularly the sacraments of initiation) and the development and promotion of peace and justice.
 Often students are clueless as to the developmental nature of church teaching.
 Once they see its evolutionary development, students find current church teaching more intelligible and reasonable.